Wednesday, August 8, 2012

 |My collection of old PC and Apple references|

-There's a torture part to E&C. To us, it was always an accident waiting to happen.
+Oh, there's a torture part to E&C. To us, it was always an accident waiting to happen.
 In fact, a high-profile incident did happen.
 A cadet was hung up from the ceiling for far too long.
-Another case involved holding down a cadet's face into a barrel of water way too long.
+Another case involved holding down a cadet's face into a barrel of water way until he almost choked.

 These acts by themselves were not terribly bad acts of torture.
-But when done to cadets, it's like a teacher slamming a kid into a wall.
+But when done to cadets, it was like a teacher slamming a kid into a wall.
 (I've seen that happen, carried out by a decorated teacher no less.
-Yes, kids can get on yr nerves, but restrain is one thing we adults need to demonstrate to the younger ones.)
+Yes, kids can get on one's nerves.
+But restrain is one thing we adults need to demonstrate to the younger ones around us.)

-But that's the thing about 'simulated torture'; both parties do not know how far to go.
-The one who plays POW doesn't know how much he should resist.
+But that's the thing about "simulated torture" - both parties do not know how far to go.
+The one who plays POW wouldn't know how much he should resist.
 The one playing the torturer obviously wants to inflict more suffering to "make it real".
 But how real is real?

 Here-in lies the rub.
 I feel simulated torture is more voyeuristic in intent than real instruction.
 The trainer just want to see how far you can go with torture.
 But, what exactly is the passing grade?
 And to whose standards?
-I think these are valid questions that course planners need to ask (and conscientiously ask and demand answers to) before setting out to do something.
-Torture is not something done and then say sorry, we erred.
+I think these are valid questions that course planners need to ask - and conscientiously ask and demand answers to - before setting out to do something.
+Torture is not something done and then to say "Sorry, we erred".

 I also feel the focus should not be on how much torture a POW can endure but more on the kind of strategies he/she should aptly apply if captured.
 There are tricks to inure the mind and spirit against such cruel and intentional abuse.
 Sad to say, I did not get any such enlightenment during my time in OCS.
 I was taught to say only my name and serial number, like some kindergarten kid.